Welcome to our E-Newsletter September 2014.

 The Accounting and Corporate Regulatory Authority (ACRA) announced more stringent registration requirements for public accountants (PA).
 Applicants will have to acquire more years of work experience and this includes specific audit management experience which will be made mandatory.
 The change will take effect from 1 February 2015.

-The funds will help companies adopt higher quality standards for business processes, SPRING Singapore says.
+The funds will help companies adopt higher quality standards for business processes, the agency says.

-SINGAPORE: Enterprise development agency SPRING Singapore said on Tuesday (Aug 5) it has pumped in another S$10 million to help firms adopt recognised standards for products and services – on top of a S$20 million tranche set aside in 2011.
+SINGAPORE: One enterprise development agency in Singapore said on Tuesday (Aug 5) it has pumped in another S$10 million to help firms adopt recognised standards for products and services – on top of a S$20 million tranche set aside in 2011.

-More information about SPRING provides S$10m boost for firms to adopt higher standards.
+More information about Company provides S$10m boost for firms to adopt higher standards.

 PART 3 FINANCIAL REPORTING